ktaranov/sqlserver-kit/SQL Server Trace Flag.md

  - [TECHNET List Of SQL Server Trace Flags]
  - [Amit Banerjee TF list](http://troubleshootingsql.com/2012/07/01/sql-server-2008-trace-flags/)
  - [Paul Randal discussing TF Pro’s and Con’s](http://www.sqlskills.com/blogs/paul/the-pros-and-cons-of-trace-flags/)
- - **When specifying a trace flag with the -T option, use an uppercase "T" to pass the trace flag number.
-A lowercase "t" is accepted by SQL Server, but this sets other internal trace flags that are required only by SQL Server support engineers.
-(Parameters specified in the Control Panel startup window are not read.)**: https://technet.microsoft.com/en-us/en-en/library/ms190737%28v=sql.120%29.aspx
  - [Enabling SQL Server Trace Flag for a Poor Performing Query Using QUERYTRACEON](https://www.mssqltips.com/sqlservertip/3320/enabling-sql-server-trace-flag-for-a-poor-performing-query-using-querytraceon/)
  - [Disabling SQL Server Optimizer Rules with QUERYRULEOFF](https://www.mssqltips.com/sqlservertip/4175/disabling-sql-server-optimizer-rules-with-queryruleoff/)
  - [SQLskills SQL101: Trace Flags](https://www.sqlskills.com/blogs/erin/sqlskills-101-trace-flags/)